ZcashFoundation/zebra/design/design.md

 ### Responsible for

-- block and transaction storage APIs
+- block storage API
-  - operates on parsed block and transaction structs
+  - operates on parsed block structs
     - these structs can be converted from and into raw bytes
   - primarily aimed at network replication, not at processing
   - can be used to rebuild the database below